Lard123/Agora/README.txt

 INTRODUCTION
 ------------
-It’s not cheap to attend FBLA Nationals.
-When you’re school’s chapter qualifies to attend this prestigious competition, it comes with a hefty price, which includes the conference ticket, living accomodations, and food.
+It's not cheap to attend FBLA Nationals.
+When your FBLA chapter qualifies to attend this prestigious competition, it comes with a hefty price, which includes the conference ticket, living accommodations, and food.
 Agora was built to mitigate this issue and enable FBLA chapters to minimize the amount of money needed to go to Nationals.
 Users can easily add and bid on items.

-Agora is an iOS app built with the Swift 3.0 programming language.
-F
+Agora is an iOS app built ground-up with the Swift 3.0 programming language.
+Various open-source frameworks were used to create an immersive user interface and third-party SDKs (Software Development Kits), such as Firebase and Facebook, were used to expedite the app creation process.

-For more information, visit http://agora.com/
+For more information, visit http://agora.paperplane.io/

 REQUIREMENTS
 ------------